Frequently Asked Questions

 National Disability Insurance Scheme

 For those with an eligible disability who are aged under 65, the NDIS will pay for your incontinence products.
-Read more on NDIS Funding for Continence Products.
+Read more on What types of continence support do the NDIS fund.

 Continence Aids Payments Scheme (CAPS)